With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

 Why not Bigfoot?
 As the forests dwindle and humans continue to encroach on the Bigfoot territory, will we see these encounters increase?

 This article is intended to get you thinking.
 We never hear about Bigfoot rampages on the news, but there are stories floating around where Bigfoot is alleged to have attacked human beings.
 Please remember these are only stories, and Bigfoot is innocent until proven guilty.

-- In 1902 in Chesterfield, Ohio, a group of ice skaters were assaulted by a hairy, 8-foot monster carrying a wooden stick.
+- In 1902 in Chesterfield, Ohio, a group of ice skaters was assaulted by a hairy, 8-foot monster carrying a wooden stick.
 It is unknown how the people escaped, as Bigfoot is known for his skating as well as his puck-handling skills.

 - In Thompsons Flat, Oregon, a Bigfoot supposedly scared off the town's inhabitants back in the 1800s.
-One man stayed, and was later found dead, apparently having been bonked with a large rock.
+One man stayed and was later found dead, apparently having been bonked with a large rock.